 Rebecca Cole, pioneering doctor

 *Rebecca J. Cole was born on this date in 1846.
-She was the second United States African American woman physician and was the first Black woman to graduate from the Woman’s Medical College in Pennsylvania.
+She was one of the first Black woman physicians in America and was the first Black woman to graduate from the Woman’s Medical College in Pennsylvania.

 She was born in Philadelphia, Pennsylvania and received her secondary education from the Institute for Colored Youth (now Cheyney University), graduating in 1863.
 Rebecca Cole received her medical degree from Woman’s Medical College (now part of Allegheny University of the Health Sciences) in 1867.
 The Allegheny University of the Health Sciences no longer exists.
 Its parent organization, the school is administered by Drexel University.
 From 1872-1881, women physicians appointed Cole as a resident physician at the New York Infirmary for Women and Children a hospital owned and operated.